 To create a decoction, steep one teaspoon of dried sage in hot water with a lid (to preserve the oils).
 Breathe in deeply the essential oils and drink the liquid.

 Safety and Use

-Modern research shows that sage contains a compound, thujone, that can be toxic if it builds up in the body over time.
-Large doses of thujone can lead to convulsions or even coma, so be sure to follow the directions on the packaging that come with any sage supplements you purchase at the store.
+Modern research shows that sage contains a thujone compound that can be toxic if it builds up in the body over time.
+Large doses of thujone can lead to convulsions or even coma, so be sure to follow the directions on the packaging that comes with any sage supplements you purchase at the store.

 15-30 drops 1-3 times per day